 - Costs the supplier no more than:

 * £1 (excluding VAT) if included with goods intended for retail sale, or * £5 (excluding VAT) in other cases

 You are likely to encounter this situation most frequently where magazines are supplied with “cover-mounted” goods, such as make-up, children’s toys and CD’s.
 The items accompanying the magazines may be a regular part of a “package” issued periodically comprising the magazine plus the article or they may be one-off or infrequent promotions.
-You should also consider whether the ‘cover-mounted’ goods are the main items being purchased, if so, the publication is thereby the ancillary item.
+It should be considered whether the ‘cover-mounted’ goods are the main items being purchased, if so, the publication is ancillary.

-All questions on this subject should be put directly to the VAT Supply Team.
+Questions on this subject should be put directly to the VAT Supply Policy Team.